tenoriojuann/Store/README.md

 # Store
-This is an online bookstore for Kennesaw State University
+This is an online bookstore for Kennesaw State University.

+It uses firebase.

+If you clone it, you will need to add a firebase.js file with your project's information.